w3c/cogai/demos/nlp/README.md

 * Semantics
 * Pragmatics

 Processing occurs concurrently across all stages, and incrementally, as words are scanned one by one.
 This seeks to mimic data from gaze tracking when human subjects are reading text.
+Further evidence comes from the way we are able to complete each other's sentences, and to interrupt and ask clarifying questions before the current speaker finishes a sentence.

 Language is highly ambiguous at a syntactic level, yet we understand it with little apparent effort and without backtracking.
 An exception is so called garden path sentences where something later on reveals that you have misinterpreted what you read earlier causing you to look back.
 Such cases are very rare as language is usually a co-operative exchange between the speaker and listener, following [Grice's maxims](https://en.wikipedia.org/wiki/Cooperative_principle).

 Word senses can be inferred using semantic priming, involving spreading activation and statistics relating to part of speech.
 This feeds analysis of phrase structure, where simple shift-reduce parsing is high effective, when used in combination with concurrent semantic processing.
 This constructs a graph denoting the meaning, using processing to resolve the interpretation of nominal groups, prepositional attachment and so forth.
 Search through alternatives occurs using concurrent asynchronous threads of reasoning.
 Natural language generation is similar, working in reverse, and using shared statistics.